-Use resilient clips and hat channel.
+Use soundproofing clips and hat channel.
 This system is easy to install on any joist system, and generally, you can count on losing only 1 3/8" of ceiling height, not counting the drywall.

 Mass is one of the big contributors to sound isolation.
 Drywall is a great source for mass (darned heavy).
 In a decoupled system, mass is particularly effective.
 Really, no wall or ceiling should have less than two sheets of drywall.
 You would prefer to use 5/8" drywall since it's heavier (more mass).
 For the ceiling, consider the use of three sheets of drywall.
 Sounds odd, but ceilings are problematic and you want to throw everything you have at it.

 You can consider using a base layer of plywood or OSB, then add a layer of drywall to finish.
 Many people like the ability to insert a screw anywhere in the wall and a plywood layer will accommodate this.

 Different thicknesses of drywall are often recommended.
 Read this next section that describes damping, but if you do not damp the drywall, then consider mixing 1/2" and 5/8" drywall.
 Each will resonate at a different point.
 If you are planning to damp the drywall, then forget to mix the thicknesses.
 Just go with the thickest and heaviest drywall you can deal with.